How to ensure that your business is COSHH compliant

 Sometimes substances are easily recognised as harmful.
 Common substances such as paint, bleach or dust from natural materials may also be harmful.

-Most substances that are hazardous to health are covered by COSHH however some will need their own risk assessments, substances include:
+Most substances that are hazardous to health are covered by COSHH however some will need their own COSHH assessments, substances include:

 - products containing chemicals